wiheto/netplotbrain/docs/kwargs.rst

     If any, then only edges connecting any of the nodes are highlighted. edgewidthscale : int, float
-    Scale the width of all edges by a factor (default: 1)
+    Scale the width of all edges by a factor (default: 1) edgecolorvminvmax : str, list
+    Scales colormap between certain values.
+    Alternatives: 'minmax' (default), 'absmax', or 2-tuple list of [min, max].
+    If minmax, colorbar starts at the smallest value to largest value.
+    If absmax, then colorbar goes from -abs(max(value)) to abs(max(value)), ensuring 0 is in the middle.

 TEMPLATE KWARGS
 -----------------